betatim/TimsHome/content/pages/about.md

 <a href="/images/tim.png">{% img /images/tim_thumb.png 200 200 "Tim Head" "Tim Head" %}</a>

-An experimental physicist working at [CERN][cern], doing science with data.
-Also: python, statistics and triathlons.
+I am an experimental physicist working at [CERN][cern], doing science with data.
+Other things I am crazy about: python, machine learning, statistics and triathlons.

-He is a member of the [LHCb collaboration][lhcb] which is based at CERN.
-He works on designing the detector upgrade, pattern recognition software as well as the software trigger (processing 4TB/s of data in real time).
+I am a member of the [LHCb collaboration][lhcb] which is based at CERN.
+I work on designing the detector upgrade, pattern recognition software as well as the software trigger.
+The trigger decides what data to record using features engineered by the pattern recognition.
+It will be sifting through an astounding 3TB/s of data in real time!

-He has experience as a software engineer, leading international teams composed of experts from different fields, statistics, data science, machine learning and all the things you associate with a "scientific approach" to solving complex problems.
-He is a big fan of building a minimally viable solution to problem and then iterating on it.
-In his spare time he likes to train for and compete in triathlons.
+I have experience as a scientist who writes a lot of software, leading international teams composed of experts from different fields, statistics, data science, machine learning and all the things you associate with a "scientific approach" to solving complex problems.
+I am a big fan of building a minimally viable solution to a problem and then iterating on it.
+In my spare time I like to train for and compete in triathlons.

-Tim has been working for [EPFL][epfl] as a post doctoral researcher since September 2014.
-He spent the previous two years working for [CERN][cern] as a research fellow.
+Since September 2014 I have been working for [EPFL][epfl] as a post doctoral researcher.
+I am based at CERN, the home of hte Large Hadron Collider.
+My previous two years were spent working directly for [CERN][cern] as a research fellow.

-He loves to code in [Python][py], but is OK with writing C++ (mostly for work).
-Look at some of his projects on: [bitbucket][c] and [github][g].
-He likes to use data, simulations and statistics to find things out.
+I love to code in [Python][py], but am OK with writing C++ (mostly for work).
+Look at some of my projects on: [bitbucket][c] and [github][g].
+I like to use data, simulations and statistics to find things out.

 [g]: https://github.com/betatim
 [c]: https://bitbucket.org/thead/
 [py]:http://python.org

-In his spare time he likes to train for and compete in [triathlons][tri].
+In my spare time I like to train for and compete in [triathlons][tri].
 This involves swimming, biking and running crazy long distances without a break.
 The aim is to complete all three sports (including transitions!) in the fastest time possible.
+I enjoy the challenge of planning and training as well as juggling live and work during the months before the race.
+Race day is a physical and mental challenge as you race against the clock and your expectations for several hours.

 [tri]: http://en.wikipedia.org/wiki/Triathlon